dbmover/core/docs/force-named-indexes.md

   is to explicitly name these indexes (e.g. `users_male` and `users_female` for indexes on `users(gender)` where `gender = 'm'` and `gender='f'`).

 Again, it's always better to explicitly name indexes just in case.
-But programmers are lazy...
+But good programmers are lazy...

-Note that you can use this plugin in combination with `dbmover/mysql` to avoid having to explicitly name all your indexes - it _does_ produce a lot of boilerplate.

-## Contributing
+## Note
-See `dbmover/core`.
+This plugin is not part of any vendor-specific metapackage; you will always need to add it manually to your `dbmover.json` config.